Epilepsy

 • Flickering light for some people

-Symptoms: Epilepsy and seizure types
+Symptoms: Epilepsy symptoms and seizure types

 The most important symptom of epilepsy is epileptic seizures.
 These occur when groups of nerve cells in the brain suddenly discharge simultaneously.
 Seizures can look different.
 Typical signs of a seizure are empty, open, staring or twisted eyes.
 Other symptoms include impaired consciousness, falls, twitching and involuntary movements.